ZeissVisionScienceLab/HMD-FOV/README.md

-# HMD-FOV
-Database for FOV measurements of different HMDs and description of measurement techniques.
+# Database for FOV measurements of different HMDs and description of measurement techniques.

 ## FoV Table